From zero to profiling

 Use explain for handoff

-frx explain writes frx_summary.txt for humans, frx_llm_prompt.txt for your LLM to edit the code, and frx_evidence.json for tools or dashboards.
+frx explain accepts an NCU CSV or training run directory and writes frx_summary.txt for humans, frx_llm_prompt.txt for your LLM to edit the code, and frx_evidence.json for tools or dashboards.

 All commands